rubyatscale/singed/README.md

 ## Usage

-Simplest is calling with a block:
+The simplest way is to wrap your code with a block

 ```ruby
 flamegraph {